 Thailand

-Remote makes employment in Thailand easy.
-With our localized contracts, easy invoice management, and best-in-class compliance, you can grow your global team with confidence.
-Note that we can currently employ contractors in Thailand but our employer of record services are not yet live.
+With localized contracts, easy invoice management, and best-in-class compliance, you can grow your team in Thailand with confidence.
+Currently, you can hire and manage contractors in Thailand through Remote, but our EOR services are not yet live.

 Bangkok